-In general terms, as far as the transport sector is concerned, the OP strategy is properly formulated, as it targets the development of the two corridors in Macedonia, which are of highest national strategic importance, and in addition they also represent priorities of regional58, and consequently of European importance.
-Following national and EU priorities, the scope of the OP for the transport sector is focused on developing the interconnection and interoperability between the national and regional/TEN-T networks, as well as improving railway parameters such are speed and safety.
+In general terms, as far as the transport sector is concerned, the OP strategy is properly formulated, as it targets the development of the two corridors in Macedonia, which are of highest national strategic importance.
+In addition, they also represent priorities of regional, 70 and consequently of European importance.
+Following national and EU priorities, the scope of the OP for the transport sector is focused on developing the interconnection and interoperability between the national and regional/TEN-T networks, as well as improving railway parameters such as speed and safety.

-In that respect and taking into account the limited funds available, the OP rightly put the major focus on the completion of the Corridor X motorway, which has been already brought to highway standards to about 84%.
-In order to implement the strategic objective for a better cohesion with the EU member states and neighbouring countries in the region, the second priority axis is devoted to upgrading and modernization of the transport infrastructure.
-However, unlike the first OPRD 2007-2009 which envisaged infrastructure development of the road Corridor VIII as well as railway corridors X and VIII, the modified OP for the period 2010-2011, focuses solely on the latter, thereby excluding all funds for road corridor VIII.
+In this respect, and taking into account the limited funds available, the OP rightly put the major focus on the completion of the Corridor X motorway, which has already been brought to highway standards to about 84%.
+In order to implement the strategic objective for a better cohesion with the EU member states and neighbouring countries in the region, the second priority axis is devoted to the upgrading and modernization of the transport infrastructure.
+However, unlike the first OPRD 2007-2009, which envisaged infrastructure development of road Corridor VIII as well as railway corridors X and VIII, the modified OP for the period 2010-2011 focused solely on the latter, thereby excluding all funds for road Corridor VIII.